-Students seeking a B.B.A. degree must complete the following courses with a combined grade point average of at least 2.5 to remain in the program.
-A student majoring in business may not take more than 24 hours of business courses before completing this requirement.
+Students seeking a B.B.A. degree must complete the following courses with a combined GPA of at least 2.50 to remain in the program.
+A student majoring in business may not take more than twenty-four (24) hours of business courses before completing this requirement.